lisajamhoury/Electron-to-Browser-Simple-Peer-Example/README.md

 # Electron to Browser Connection with Simple Peer

-This combines the [Electron Quick Start](https://electronjs.org/docs/tutorial/quick-start) with the [Realtime Communication with WebRTC](https://codelabs.developers.google.com/codelabs/webrtc-web/#0) Signal Server from Codelabs with [Simple Peer](https://github.com/feross/simple-peer).
+This combines [Electron Quick Start](https://electronjs.org/docs/tutorial/quick-start) with [Realtime Communication with WebRTC](https://codelabs.developers.google.com/codelabs/webrtc-web/#0) Signal Server from Codelabs with [Simple Peer](https://github.com/feross/simple-peer).

 It runs a Socket.io signal server, then a peer connection over webRTC using Simple Peer between Electron and the browser.
 Electron serves the signal server.
-This currently runs over localhost.
+This currently runs over localhost on port 3000.

 ## To Use